 - Eviction hearings

 - Eviction orders, judgments, and writs of execution

 - New York Governor Andrew Cuomo signed an executive order extending New York’s eviction moratorium to August 31, 2021.
 New York’s moratorium suspends all five stages of eviction for qualifying tenants.

 - Washington Governor Jay Inslee extended Washington’s eviction moratorium to June 30, 2021 for tenants who have submitted a declaration of financial hardship to their landlords and expanded vaccine eligibility.
 Beyond June 30, the state will offer an eviction moratorium bridge, which provides a transition to the eviction resolution programs the state is continuing to roll out.
 Landlords may not evict tenants in locations where there is no operational eviction resolution and rental assistance program in place.

-- California Governor Gavin Newsom signed legislation last January to extend California’s eviction moratorium through June 30, 2021, with additional funds to assist tenants with rent and small property owners.
+- California Governor Gavin Newsom signed legislation on June 28, 2021 to extend California’s eviction moratorium through September 30, 2021, with additional funds to assist tenants with rent and small property owners.

 Federal Eviction Moratorium Court Cases

-The main takeaway is that many U.S. tenants are protected against eviction for nonpayment of rent through at least June 30, 2021, although additional federal relief could be in the works.
+The main takeaway is that many U.S. tenants are protected against eviction for nonpayment of rent through at least July 31, 2021.
 State and local protections, meanwhile, vary quite a bit and are still very much in flux.